 When searching for quest post options, make sure to find people in a niche relevant to yours so their audience would be interested in your offer.
 But… where to search?!
 Well, you can either research blogs relevant to yours and pitch them through an email or, even better, join Facebook groups and pitch people there!
 Find out more about how to use these groups in Social Media Marketing lesson.

-Use Pinterest & Boardbooster
+Use Pinterest & Tailwind

 I’m repeating myself with this advice but Pinterest really can be THAT important to your success!

-Create vertically long graphics to promote on Pinterest that lead both to your course sales page and a blog post about the course (as in, one graphic will lead to the Sales page, other one – to the blog post).
+Create vertically long graphics to promote on Pinterest that lead both to your course sales page and a blog post about the course (as in, one graphic will lead to the Sales page, another one – to the blog post).
 The more various graphics you create – the more people you can reach.
 Then share it all on relevant group boards!

 Make videos: either live or recorded